HEERF III Student Emergency Fund Information

-In March 2020, the United States Department of Education announced the Higher Education Emergency Relief Fund, authorized by the Coronavirus Aid Relief and Economic Security Act (CARES), which was signed into law on March 27.
+In March 2020, the United States Department of Education announced the Higher Education Emergency Relief Fund (HEERF), authorized by the Coronavirus Aid Relief and Economic Security Act (CARES), which was signed into law on March 27.
 The intent of Congress was to provide money to colleges to give emergency cash grants to college students to help cover expenses related to the disruption of campus operations due to COVID-19.